To listen to a piece, click on the “play” button. I have linked back to the original website when possible.

 KQED, San Francisco, June 2013 – Present

 As an on-call reporter (formerly an intern), I contribute to the daily newscast, which can include short stories, or spots, and posts for the station’s news blog News Fix.
-Here are some of my stories.
+Here is a small sampling of my spots.

 KALW, San Francisco, September 2012 – Present